 - Tri-pod type

-Every front wheel drive vehicle you see has a CV joint on each end of the driveshaft.
+Every front-wheel-drive vehicle you see has a CV joint on each end of the driveshaft.
 The inner CV joint connects the driveshaft to the transmission, and the outer joint connects the driveshaft to the wheels.
-Rear wheel vehicles and 4WD vehicles also have CV joints.
-They serve the purpose of transferring torque from the transmission to the wheels on your Toyota at a constant speed.
+Rear-wheel vehicles and 4WD vehicles also have CV joints.
+They serve the purpose of transferring the torque from the transmission to the wheels on your Toyota at a constant speed.
 They also handle the up and down motions of travel through the suspension.
-In front wheel drive Toyotas, the CV joints deliver torque to the front wheels when the vehicle is turning.
+In front-wheel drive Toyotas, the CV joints deliver torque to the front wheels when the vehicle is turning.

 As mentioned prior, these parts are prone to failure, but it’s rarely an issue of quality.
 For the most part, they require no special service, and can stay on your Toyota for the life of your vehicle — many high milage Toyotas still have their original CV joints.
 They are packed with a special kind of grease, and then sealed with a protective boot — and here’s where people sometimes run into problems.
 The boot can be somewhat easily damaged, regardless of how old the vehicle may be.

 Once the protective CV joint boot is damaged, the special packing grease will begin to leak out, leading to dryness that’s going to cause eventual failure.
 The other side of the issue is containments making their way in and damaging the system.

 For the most part, it’s the outer CV joint boot that will become damaged, leading to the mentioned problems — this is because they experience the most movement.
 Check for cracks and tears on the boot while you’re changing the oil, and you should catch any problems ahead of major damage.
 If you find a crack or tear, you’ll be able to tell if it’s a recent problem because it will have a fair amount of fluid/grease coming from the tear.